openhab/openhab-addons/addons/binding/org.openhab.binding.modbus/README.md

 Switch BarSwitch  "Bar Switch" {channel="modbus:data:wago:wago_slave1:wago_s1_001:switch", autoupdate="false"}
 ```

-If you have many Items to change and used the namin scheme recommended above, you can now use the following search-and-replace expressions in your editor:
+If you have many Items to change and used the naming scheme recommended above, you can now use the following search-and-replace expressions in your editor:

 Replace